Putnam County Jail, FL

 Communication

-• Visitors must set up a Smart Jail Mail account before using remote video visitation at Putnam County Jail.
+- Visitors must create a Smart Jail Mail account to initiate a remote video visit.

-• Mail missing the inmate's name or ID number will be returned to the sender.
+- Mail sent without the inmate’s name and ID printed on the outside of the envelope or postcard will be returned to the sender.

 Topic Overviews